elenderg/PAL-1000/instruções de compilação em inglês.md

 ...who does nothing at all.
 We put it in, and left it in, just to make Desktop code up above symmetrical.

 24. And now we put back the code we need for testing.
-Everything that starts with "To List..." except the file lines that list indexes (see below).
+Everything that starts with "`To List...`" except the file lines that list indexes (see below).
 Leave them out; we haven't created the indices yet, so they won't work and the thing will blow away.
 The listing stuff is all in a bunch; just find the first routine and drag down until you've got them all.
 But make sure you re-comment those five lines.

 `To list:`